thought-machine/please/docs/codelabs/python_intro.md

 - [Please basics](/basics.html) - A more general introduction to Please.
 It covers a lot of what we have in this tutorial in more detail.
-- [Built-in rules](/lexicon.html#python) - See the rest of the Python rules as well as rules for other languages and tools.
+- [python plugin rules](/plugins.html#python) - See the rest of the Python plugin rules and config.
+- [Built-in rules](/lexicon.html#go) - See the rest of the built in rules.
-- [Config](/config.html#python) - See the available config options for Please, especially those relating to Python.
+- [Config](/config.html) - See the available config options for Please.
 - [Command line interface](/commands.html) - Please has a powerful command line interface.
 Interrogate the build graph, determine files changes since master, watch rules and build them automatically as things change and much more!
 Use `plz help`, and explore this rich set of commands!